inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 - The Mexican Organization for Standardization and Certification (ANCE)<sup aria-label="footnote">[38](#fn38)</sup> and the General Directorate of Standards (DGN)<sup aria-label="footnote">[39](#fn38)</sup> actively identify stakeholders from various sectors, including industry, government, academia, and consumer groups.
 Stakeholders are invited to participate in committees based on their expertise and relevance to the specific standard being developed.
 Participants typically include industry experts, government officials, academics, and consumer advocates.
 Accreditation organizations provide guidelines on the formation and functioning of technical committees, ensuring representativeness and a balance of interests.
 The Mexican government may set policies that influence committee composition, particularly in sectors where public safety or regulatory compliance are critical.
 Committee members generally do not receive direct compensation for their participation, but in some cases, they may be reimbursed for specific expenses incurred during meetings or the standard development process.
 If reimbursement is provided, it typically follows the guidelines established by the organizing body, outlining what expenses are eligible for reimbursement and the process for submitting claims.
 - In South America, national standardization bodies like ABNT, IRAM, and INMETRO engage stakeholders from various sectors, including industry, government, academia, and consumer advocacy groups.
 Stakeholders are invited to participate in committees based on their expertise and relevance to the specific standard.
 Participants typically include representatives from industries related to the standards being developed, government officials from regulatory agencies, academics and researchers, and consumer representatives and advocacy groups.
 National standardization bodies often have directives and guidelines that outline the composition and functioning of technical committees, ensuring inclusivity and balance in representation.
 Governments may also issue policies or directives that influence who can join technical committees, especially in heavily regulated sectors or involving public safety.
 Committee members generally do not receive direct financial compensation for their participation, but some organizations may reimburse them for specific expenses related to their participation.
 If reimbursement is provided, it typically follows the guidelines established by national standardization bodies, specifying which expenses are eligible for reimbursement and the process for submitting claims.

-## Theme 3: Establishing and sharing key project details with committee members
+## 3: Establishing and sharing key project details with committee members

 ### Description